shakmohammadabyad-eng/MemoSen-Multimodal-Sentiment-Analysis/README.md

   Fully connected layers with softmax activation for sentiment prediction.

 - **Optimizer**
-  AdmW optimizer applied to eng=hance the performance.
+  AdmW optimizer applied to enhance the performance.